A bride was usually chosen by the bridegroom's father.

 2 Peter 3:8

-After two days [2000 years] He will revive us; on the third day He will raise us up, that we may live in His sight.
+After two days [2000 years] will he revive us; in the third day he will raise us up, and we shall live in his sight.

 Hosea 6:2